cerc-io/stack-orchestrator/app/data/stacks/fixturenet-optimism/l2-only.md

   CERC_L1_HOST=
   CERC_L1_PORT=

-  # Credentials for accounts on L1 to send balance to Optimism Proxy contract from
+  # URL to get CSV with credentials for accounts on L1
+  # that are used to send balance to Optimism Proxy contract
   # (enables them to do transactions on L2)
+  CERC_L1_ACCOUNTS_CSV_URL=

+  # OR
+  # Specify the required account credentials
   CERC_L1_ADDRESS=
   CERC_L1_PRIV_KEY=
   CERC_L1_ADDRESS_2=